 Canterbury's water story

 Canterbury’s braided alpine rivers provide much of the water to our precious groundwater aquifers.
-They really are unique.
 Originating in the Southern Alps, these river systems bring water across the Canterbury Plains, feeding the aquifers deep under the land.
 As well as providing our fresh drinking water, the aquifers supply the vast amounts of water needed to more widely sustain our population and our economy.

-The result, just eight years later, is that Canterbury now has the strictest limits in New Zealand to sustainably manage the use of our water.
+We now have the strictest limits in New Zealand to sustainably manage the use of our water.